william-mckeon/OpenAgent-os/README.md

 openagent-api (:8001)             Identity gateway — persona, auth, SSE relay, event emission ├──────────────▶ openagent-infra (:8002) ──▶ BYOC Provider    (hot path: the response) └──────────────▶ openagent-logger (:8003) ──▶ Postgres         (side path: fire-and-forget capture)
 ```

 Ports: **8000** frontend (user-facing), **8001** openagent-api, **8002** openagent-infra, **8003** openagent-logger, **5432** Postgres.
 Only 8000 is meant for users; the rest are internal to the stack.

 ---

-## How the scaffold is designed
+## How it's put together

-OpenAgent is built to be a stateful, enterprise-ready architecture out of the box.
-The core design principles are:
+A few principles shaped the design:

 * **Identity off the client.** `openagent-frontend` is a pure UI shell.
-The persona and agent logic live upstream in `openagent-api`, so every future client — web, mobile, CLI — inherits one canonical agent instead of re-implementing it.
+The persona and agent logic live upstream in `openagent-api`, so any client — web, mobile, CLI — inherits one canonical agent instead of re-implementing it.
 * **A robust identity gateway.** `openagent-api` acts as the traffic cop: it owns the persona, the compartmentalized auth chain, and the streaming relay.
 It is where OpenAgent stops being a UI idea and becomes a backend service.
-* **Cryptographically verified memory.** `openagent-logger` serves as the capture layer. `openagent-api` emits a structured event stream and full conversation captures on every turn: append-only, HMAC-signed, retention-managed.
+* **Cryptographically verified capture.** `openagent-logger` is the capture layer. `openagent-api` emits a structured event stream and full conversation captures on every turn: append-only, HMAC-signed, retention-managed.
-* **A nervous system architecture.** `openagent-infra` proxies requests to a dual-model setup — a **base model** for deep reasoning and everyday conversation, and a **nervous-system model** as the fast control layer for routing, history filtering, and agent decisions.
-A reasoning model paired with a fast control model is the shape of a true agent OS.
+* **A reasoning model paired with a control model.** `openagent-infra` proxies requests to a dual-model setup — a **base model** for deep reasoning and everyday conversation, and a **nervous-system model** as the fast control layer for routing, history filtering, and agent decisions.
+Deep work and quick decisions handled by the right tool.

 ---